micmejia/bible-dump/NKJV/Acts/Acts 19.md

 But when they found out that he was a Jew, all with one voice cried out for about two hours, "Great _is_ Diana of the Ephesians!"

 ###### 35
-And when the city clerk had quieted the crowd, he said: "Men of Ephesus, what man is there who does not know that the city of the Ephesians is temple guardian of the great goddess [^h]Diana, and of the _image_ which fell down from [^i]Zeus?
+And when the city clerk had quieted the crowd, he said: "Men of Ephesus, what man is there who does not know that the city of the Ephesians is temple guardian of the great goddess Diana, and of the _image_ which fell down from Zeus?

 ###### 36
 Therefore, since these things cannot be denied, you ought to be quiet and do nothing rashly.

 ###### 37
-For you have brought these men here who are neither robbers of temples nor blasphemers of [^j]your goddess.
+For you have brought these men here who are neither robbers of temples nor blasphemers of your goddess.

 ###### 38
-Therefore, if Demetrius and his fellow craftsmen have a [^k]case against anyone, the courts are open and there are proconsuls.
+Therefore, if Demetrius and his fellow craftsmen have a case against anyone, the courts are open and there are proconsuls.
 Let them bring charges against one another.

 ###### 39
 But if you have any other inquiry to make, it shall be determined in the lawful assembly.

 ###### 40
-For we are in danger of being [^l]called in question for today's uproar, there being no reason which we may give to account for this disorderly gathering."
+For we are in danger of being called in question for today's uproar, there being no reason which we may give to account for this disorderly gathering."

 ###### 41
 And when he had said these things, he dismissed the assembly.